rdp-wrapper/rdpWrapper/README.md

 You can check if it works properly on your PC.
 If you notice any inaccuracies, please send us a pull request.
 If you have any suggestions or improvements, don't hesitate to create an issue.

 Also, don't forget to star the repository to help other people find it.

-## License

-RDP Wrapper is free and open source software licensed under GNU General Public License, Version 3 [GNU 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
-You can use it for personal and commercial purposes.